almeida-silas/tests-jest/README.md

 - **Faker** — generate massive amounts of fake data in the browser and node.js.

 - **PostgreSQL** — is a relational object database management system (DBMS), developed as an open source project.

-- **SQLite** — A C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.

 ## Getting started